Carpodetus serratus

 Carpodetus serratus is an evergreen tree with small ovate or round, mottled leaves with a toothy margin, and young twigs grow zig-zag, and fragrant white flowers in 5 cm panicles and later black chewy berries.
 It is an endemic of New Zealand.
-Its most common name is putaputāwētā which means many wētā emerge - referring to the nocturnal Orthoptera that live in holes in the trunk of this tree made by Pūriri moth caterpillars.
+Its most common name is putaputāwētā, which means many wētā emerge – referring to the nocturnal Orthoptera that live in holes in the trunk of this tree made by pūriri moth caterpillars.
 Regional variations on the name also refer to this insect that lives and feeds on it such as kaiwētā, and punawētā.
 The tree is also sometimes called marbleleaf.
-It is found in broadleaf forest in both North, South and Stewart Islands.
+It is found in broadleaf forest in the North, South and Stewart Islands.
 It flowers between November and March, and fruits are ripe from January to February.

 Description

 Putaputāwētā is small tree of up to 10 m in height.
 It develops a slender trunk of up to 30 cm in diameter, which is covered by rough and corky bark, has a mottled grey-white colouring and is often knobbly due to boring by insects.
 Juvenile branches have an obvious zig-zag orientation, which becomes less distinctive when older.
 There are clearly visible lenticels.
 The leaf stems are about 1 cm.
-The leaf blades are thin to slightly leathery, broad-elliptic, often widest near the base, or almost round, 4-6 × 2–3 cm when fully grown, dark green near the larger veins and yellowish green removed from the veins.
+The leaf blades are thin to slightly leathery, broad-elliptic, often widest near the base, or almost round, 4–6 × 2–3 cm when fully grown, dark green near the larger veins and yellowish green removed from the veins.
 They have a rounded, sometimes somewhat unequal foot, a serrated toothed margin and a pointed or blunt tip.
 The stems of the leaves, inflorescences and flowers are covered in felty hairs.
 The inflorescences are panicles of 5 cm in diameter and consist of up to fifteen or more flowers at the leaf axil or at the end of branches.
 Individual flowers are 5–6 mm, mostly pentamerous but possibly occasionally trimerous.
 The calyx lobes are approximately 1 mm long, narrowly triangular.
-The petals are white, triangular, 3-4 × 2–3 mm.
+The petals are white, triangular, 3–4 × 2–3 mm.
 Stamens are alternating with the petals and have short filaments.
 The anthers are connected to the filaments at their base, open in lengthwise slits towards the inside, through which the yellow pollen is shed in tetrads.
 The stigma is bud-shaped, with a dark bluish purple top.
 The pistil is shed after the petals and anthers.
 The fruit is a somewhat fleshy round berry of 4–6 mm that turns black when it ripens, the lower half is cupped by the remains of calyx.
 The berry contains many seeds in three to five compartments, each seed 1–2 mm long with a netted outer skin.